-Continuous data were evaluated using two-sample t tests or Mann-Whitney tests depending on the assumption of normality.
-Categorical variables were analyzed using Chi-square tests or Fisher’s exact tests.
+Continuous data were compared using two-sample t tests, and categorical variables were compared using chi-squared tests between the two groups.
 Cumulative LTP, cumulative IDR, DFS, and OS rates were estimated using the Kaplan-Meier method.
 Prognostic factors for DFS and OS were assessed using Cox regression models.
-Proportional hazard (PH) assumption for Cox proportional hazard model was tested by Schoenfeld’s method.
+Proportional hazard (PH) assumption for the Cox proportional hazard model was tested using Schoenfeld’s method.
 For the variables with violation of PH assumption, the time-dependent Cox regression was applied.
-When the time dependence was not significant, Cox proportional hazard model was applied.
+When the time dependence was not significant, the Cox proportional hazard model was applied.
 Possible risk factors with P values of 0.1 or less at univariate analyses were entered into the multivariate Cox proportional hazard models.
 Subgroup analysis for patients with ≤2 cm HCCs was performed with Cox proportional hazard models.
-All statistical analyses were performed using software (PASW statistical software, version 18.0; SPSS, Chicago, IL).
-A P value <0.05 was considered indicative of a significant difference.
+All statistical analyses were performed using a software (PASW statistical software, version 18.0; SPSS, Chicago, IL).
+For all tests, a P value <0.05 was defined as a significant difference.

 Results

 Baseline characteristics of patients and HCCs are shown in Table 1.
 The median follow-up period was 74.9 months (range, 10.3-117.8 months) in the hepatic resection group and 65.3 months (range, 4.1-113.9 months) in the RF ablation group.
-The RF ablation group was significantly older, had lower α-fetoprotein level, platelet count and serum albumin level, and had higher prothrombin time.
-In the RF ablation group, the proportion of patients with liver cirrhosis and hepatitis C virus was higher and the proportion of patients with hepatitis B virus was lower compared to the hepatic resection group.
+The RF ablation group was significantly older, and they exhibited a lower α-fetoprotein level, platelet count, and serum albumin level, and a higher prothrombin time.
+In the RF ablation group, the proportion of patients with liver cirrhosis and hepatitis C virus was higher and the proportion of patients with hepatitis B virus was lower compared to that in the hepatic resection group.
 The mean size of HCCs was not significantly different between the two groups.

 Therapeutic outcomes

-The cumulative IDR rates at 1-, 3-, and 5-years were 15.0%, 29.1%, and 35.9%, respectively, for the hepatic resection group and 13.1%, 54.5%, and 65.8% for the RF ablation group (Fig. 2A).
-The estimated DFS rates at 1-, 3-, and 5-years were 85.0%, 70.9%, and 64.1%, respectively, for the hepatic resection group and 69.5%, 27.5%, and 18.3% for the RF ablation group (Fig. 2B).
-The estimated OS rates at 1-, 3-, and 5-years were 97.5%, 92.3%, and 88.4%, respectively, for the hepatic resection group and 100%, 81.4%, and 68.7% for the RF ablation group (Fig. 2C).
+The cumulative IDR rates at 1-, 3-, and 5-years were 15.0%, 29.1%, and 35.9%, respectively, for the hepatic resection group and 13.1%, 54.5%, and 65.8%, respectively, for the RF ablation group (Fig. 2A).
+The estimated DFS rates at 1-, 3-, and 5-years were 85.0%, 70.9%, and 64.1%, respectively, for the hepatic resection group and 69.5%, 27.5%, and 18.3%, respectively, for the RF ablation group (Fig. 2B).
+The estimated OS rates at 1-, 3-, and 5-years were 97.5%, 92.3%, and 88.4%, respectively, for the hepatic resection group and 100%, 81.4%, and 68.7%, respectively, for the RF ablation group (Fig. 2C).
 For the RF ablation group, the cumulative LTP rates were 22.5%, 37.8%, and 46.6% at 1-, 3-, and 5-years, respectively (Fig. 3).

 Analysis of risk factors (Table 2 and 3)